What is Link21?

-Every alternative we analyze will include a new transbay rail crossing between Oakland and San Francisco.
-Prior work such as MTC’s Crossing Study, Horizon, and Core Capacity Transit Study identifies a crossing in this location as key for improving the Northern California Megaregion’s transportation network.
+Every alternative we analyze will include a new transbay passenger rail crossing between Oakland and San Francisco.
+Prior work, such as the Metropolitan Transportation Commission’s (MTC) Plan Bay Area 2050, Crossing Study, Horizon, and Core Capacity Transit Study, as well as the 2018 California State Rail Plan, identifies a crossing in this location as key for improving the Northern California Megaregion’s transportation network.

 Shouldn’t we be looking to improve the existing BART and Regional Rail systems instead of building something new?